xiangyu-wang-linguistics/xiangyu-wang-linguistics.github.io/_pages/about.md

 Methodologically, I work at the theory–experiment interface: I start from structures and inferences licensed by syntax and formal semantics, and then ask how these theoretical possibilities show up with potentially different effect sizes in acquisition and processing.

-Currently I am working on an intensifier-derived analysis of Mandarin ziji, topic and focus Mandarin child-directed speech, focus processing, and verb-doubling.
+Currently I am working on an intensifier-derived analysis of Mandarin ziji, input evidence of interaction between topic and focus Mandarin child-directed speech, focus processing, and verb-doubling.
 Details coming soon!